nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `list`

-:bulb: **Tip:** This command can be used to clear the filtered person list caused by a `find` command operation.
+:bulb: **Tip:** This command can be used to reset the filter applied on the person list caused by a `find` command operation.

 ### Listing all transactions : `listTxn`